bombasticSlacks/Reclaimers/Game/Military.md

 # Military
 {: .no_toc }

-Military reclaimers specialize in using force to solve problems.
+Military Reclaimers specialize in using force to solve problems.

 <details open markdown="block">